Lake Papakeechie: Papakeechie mystery

 From the 1950s through late 1960s an aluminum airplane wheel with tire measuring some 7 to 8 feet (2 m) across lay on the shore of Papakeechie just to the east of the dam.
 It was never known how the piece of landing gear got there as it would have had to have been rolled up hill and over the earthen part of the dam.
 Some said it was dropped from an airplane but that theory was never confirmed.

+This tire from 1976 until 1980, was still present at the end of Hiawatha lane.
+Which at the time was not a road, but was a dirt hiking path out into the lake.
+No houses existed along the path or near the tire, it was about 10 feet in diameter and was made by Goodyear as it was prominently marked.
+The tire was shiny, as the rubber was old, and very hard.
+People would easily sit on the tire, it protruded into the lake.
+It was hidden by trees in summer.
+It may have washed up in this spot.

 Hydrology and characteristics

 Papakeechie has a drainage area of 5.36 sqmi.
 The dam length is 2460 feet.
 It has a maximum discharge of 291 ft^{3}/s (8.2 m^{3}/s).
 Normal storage is 890 acre.ft.
 The Indiana Department of Natural Resources (DNR) is the state regulating agency.

-The Papakeechie Protective Association was formerly embroiled in controversy with the Indiana Department of Natural Resources, which asserted that the Association's dam and levees were badly outdated, unsafe, and not in conformity with Federal and State law.
-The DNR had threatened to breach the dam if the Association failed to fix and enhance its dam and levees as required.
+The Papakeechie Protective Association was formerly embroiled in controversy with the Indiana Department of Natural Resources, which asserted that the association's dam and levees were badly outdated, unsafe, and not in conformity with federal and state law.
+The DNR had threatened to breach the dam if the association failed to fix and enhance its dam and levees as required.
 Engineering experts estimated that the cost for this project could exceed as much as $800,000.
-In 2012 the Association successfully completed the rebuilding of their levee system to the satisfaction of the State of Indiana.
+In 2012, the association successfully completed the rebuilding of its levee system to the satisfaction of the state of Indiana.